-Here, the real estate expert shares with DIGS his market knowledge, secrets for success and passion for the South Bay lifestyle.
+Here, Shawn Dugan shares with DIGS his market knowledge, secrets for success and passion for the South Bay lifestyle.

 How did you get your start in real estate?
 Have you always wanted to work in the industry?